The Ultimate Guide to Getting a Second Opinion

 When beginning your search for a second opinion physician, you can start by asking your original physician for a recommendation.
 Experts often know other experts in their field.
 If you're afraid to ask them directly, then ask your friends or reach out to your network.
 Or, go online and research the specialty you're looking for.
 Seek counsel from non-profit organizations that may deal with your particular illness.
 They will often connect you with their members who have dealt with or are dealing with similar circumstances, as well as with physicians with whom they are familiar in the field.

-4. Ask the expert the direct questions that you need answers to.
 Don't be shy about speaking up if you don't understand something.
-Doctors and healthcare professionals often speak in their own languages that mere mortal patients don't always understand.
+Doctors and healthcare professionals often speak in their own languages that patients don't always understand.
 If you don't understand something, simply ask.
 You might also ask for alternatives that might be available.
 You can also inquire about what other patients who faced a similar circumstance chose to do.
 Ask, ask, ask.
 The patient's involvement in their own healthcare can sometimes be just the tonic that gets a physician to think about how they can better present information to their patients.

-5. Share the second opinion with your original physician.
-If your original physician is somehow offended by your seeking the second opinion, you have the wrong physician.
+If your original physician is somehow offended by your seeking a second opinion, you have the wrong physician.
 Otherwise, they may have their own opinion on what the second opinion physician provided which may spur deeper conversation or even new ideas.
 More heads are better than just one.

 Don't hesitate to get involved yourself.
 The best patients are informed ones.
 Asking the right questions and finding someone who can explain your choices in the simplest language can ensure you select the treatment plan that is most comfortable for you.
 Ultimately, it's never a bad idea to seek an additional expert opinion on your diagnosis.